-The general answer is 2 ½ years from the date the Medical Malpractice occurred.
-However, if a patient received continuous treatment by the same doctor or hospital who committed the Malpractice, then the 2 ½ year time-period is measured beginning with the date of the last medical treatment.
+The general answer is 2 ½ years from the date the medical malpractice occurred.
+However, if a patient received continuous treatment by the same doctor or hospital who committed the malpractice, then the 2 ½-year period is measured beginning with the date of the last medical treatment.
 For infants/children, the Statute of Limitations is extended up to ten years, or to 2½ years after the child reaches 18, whichever is sooner.

 Is there a different Statute of Limitations time period if Medical Malpractice occurred in a hospital or health care facility operated or funded by New York City?

-Yes, within ninety (90) days of the occurrence of a Medical Malpractice, a Notice of Claim must be filed.
-This is required when New York City, or any municipality or government entity, funds or operates the facility where the Malpractice took place.
+Yes, within ninety (90) days of the occurrence of a New York medical malpractice case, a Notice of Claim must be filed.
+This is required when New York City, or any municipality or government entity, funds or operates the facility where the malpractice took place.
 In New York City, all municipal hospitals are operated under the control of the Health and Hospitals Corporation, which are funded and operated by New York City and, therefore, require a Notice of Claim.

 If a member of my family dies from Medical Malpractice complications, can the estate bring a lawsuit on behalf of the decedent?

 Yes, a lawsuit can be brought on behalf of the surviving spouse or children who the decedent financially supported during his/her lifetime, provided the case is put into suit within two years of the individual’s date of death.